 I love Stoke Newington Town Hall wedding photography.
-The light in the Council Chamber is beautiful with large windows on two sides.
+The light in the Council Chamber is beautiful, with large windows on two sides.
 There is ample space for your photographer to move around to photograph different angles and the Hackney registrars are happy with this.

 A Different Way of Keeping Consecutive Weddings Apart

-However, Stoke Newington seem to operate slightly differently and some might say more oddly than at other venues:
+However, Stoke Newington seem to operate slightly differently, and some might say more oddly than at other venues:

 As the wedding party arrives, the doors are locked and only opened at the correct time to allow entrance.
 The party then waits in the foyer for a short time.
-Here, there is a list with the names of all those who are to be seated in the balcony (Council Chamber only).
+Here, there is a list of all those who are to be seated in the balcony (Council Chamber only).
 The officiant then asks everyone on the list to accompany her first, and she escorts the wedding party upstairs in small groups in lifts.
 Although different from the norm, this works and ensures that one wedding party will never meet another.

-Also Consider>> Chiswick Town Hall for Civil Marriage
+Also Consider>> Chiswick Town Hall for Civil Marriage.

 Wedding Photography at Stoke Newington Town Hall: Registrar Rules

-Holding an LGBT+/gay wedding, civil ceremony or baby naming?
+Are you holding an LGBT+/gay wedding, civil ceremony or baby naming?
 The venue caters for these too.

 Stoke Newington Town Hall Wedding Ceremony Rooms